 With our stove top chicken thighs recipe, you can create a quick and easy bone-in chicken thigh dinner in a pan and under 30-minutes!
-We are seasoning our chicken thighs to perfection with a mix of garlic, smoked paprika, salt, and pepper, searing them on both sides, and finishing off with some chicken stock.
-This simple stove top dinner is definitely a WHOLE LOTTA YUM!

 Bone-in chicken thighs certainly rank high on our family's list of favorite dinners!
-This simple recipe has just a few minutes of prep and leaves me free to work on the sides while the skillet does all of the work.
-We love how crisp the chicken skin gets, and the wonderful flavor of bone-in meat is second to none.
-This is always a dinner we do not have leftovers from!
+This simple recipe has just a few minutes of prep and leaves me free to work on easy sides while the skillet is doing it's thing.

 - chicken thighs - bone-in with skin-on